confluentinc/learn-apache-flink-table-api-for-java-exercises/README.md

 This repo contains a [.devcontainer.json](.devcontainer.json) file.

 If you are using a Development Container compatible IDE (Eg. VS Code, IntelliJ Ultimate) and have Docker running, you can use the `.devcontainer.json` file to automatically configure your development environment with the required settings.
-This includes automatically setting up the correct version of the JVM, installing Maven, and potentially configuring your IDE with any required plugins.
+This includes automatically setting up the correct version of the JVM, installing Maven, installing the Confluent CLI, and potentially configuring your IDE with any required plugins.
 It will give you a fully functional development environment in moments.
 Depending on what IDE you are using, the process can vary.

 In VS Code, open the folder that contains the `.devcontainer.json` file.
 When prompted, re-open it in the container.
 Please note that you may need to install the Dev Containers plugin for VS Code prior to opening.